arstenzel/blog-posts/aws-lambda-schedule.md

 ## Creating The Slack Incoming Web Hook
+In order to post messages to Slack, we need to define an ["Incoming Webhook"][5].
+This is basically a special URL used for posting messages to a channel.
+To create a webhook, do the following

 1. On Slack, go to the channel where you would like your lambda messages to be posted
 1. Click on the "Conversation Settings" icon (it looks like a little cog)
 1. Select "Add an app or integration".
 This will take you to a web page.